I. General Policies and Guidelines

 F. NASA Publication and Dissemination Procedures

-Contributors are responsible for compliance with NASA publication and STI dissemination procedures as outlined at the following sites: NF 1676, Document Availability Authorization (DAA), Submission for approval of NF 1676, DAAs, NPR 2200.2C.
+Contributors are responsible for compliance with NASA publication and STI dissemination procedures as outlined at the following sites: NF 1676, Document Availability Authorization (DAA) and NPR 2200.2C.

 G. User and Privacy Policies